If you are thinking about having sex and you don’t want to become pregnant then you need to use a method of contraception.

 - This methods works for three years once in place.

-Long Acting Reversible Contraception
+Long Acting Reversible Contraception (LARC)

 Many sexually active young women want to use a method of contraception that is safe, reliable and doesn’t require too much thinking about.
 Did you know that there are four methods of contraception available to you that fit this description?
 Together they are known as LARC methods (this stands for ‘long-acting, reversible contraception).